-To provide a better omnichannel experience, we recommend making custom app or brand specific contact forms so you can create unique contact experiences for your users.
+To provide a better support experience, we recommend making custom app or brand specific contact forms so you can create unique contact experiences for your users.
 Some use cases are as follows:

 Gaming Company with Different Genres